QTM 106Luciferianism and the Christian Response

 "For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."
 (Romans 6:23, NIV [E])

-Theistic (Esoteric) Luciferianism operates on a Gnostic architecture.
-Unlike the archetypal view, this system asserts that Lucifer is a literal spiritual entity—the "True God" of light and wisdom.
-The material world is viewed as a prison created by a lesser, restrictive deity (the Demiurge), and the path to salvation is found through the acquisition of hidden knowledge (gnosis) that allows the self to transcend material constraints.
+Theistic (esoteric) Luciferianism follows a Gnostic pattern.
+Unlike the symbolic view, it says Lucifer is a real spiritual being—the "True God" of light and wisdom.
+The material world is seen as a prison made by a lesser, restrictive god (the Demiurge).
+Salvation, they say, comes through secret knowledge (gnosis) that lets the self rise above the physical world.

-- The Audit Note [C]: This framework is not native to the Biblical text but is imported from 2nd-century Gnostic heresies (such as the Ophites) and 19th-century Theosophy.
-It relies on external philosophical assumptions to re-read the Source Code.
+- Note [C]: This framework does not come from the Bible; it was brought in from 2nd-century Gnostic groups (like the Ophites) and 19th-century Theosophy.
+It uses outside ideas to re-read Scripture.

-- Source Transparency Note: It should be noted that much of our data regarding early Gnostic sects like the Ophites comes from "hostile witnesses" (e.g., Irenaeus in Against Heresies or Hippolytus), as few intact primary scriptures from these groups survived.
+- Where we get this: Most of what we know about early Gnostic sects like the Ophites comes from their critics (e.g., Irenaeus in Against Heresies or Hippolytus), since few of the group's own writings survived.

 "God saw all that he had made, and it was very good."
 (Genesis 1:31, NIV [E])